 Any kind of tendinopathy can prove hard to treat as it doesn’t follow the typical stages of healing and the process of recovery tends to be more drawn out.

-What is the most common advise to give to your patient?
+What is the most common advise you give to your patients?

 Exercise is medicine.
 There are no shortcuts to life just like there are no shortcuts to your recovery .
 Prioritise yourself .